Knowshon Moreno: Miami Dolphins

 On March 27, 2014, Moreno signed a one-year contract with the Miami Dolphins worth $6 million.
 In his debut with the Dolphins, despite not starting, he led the Dolphins to a 33–20 win over the New England Patriots, rushing for 134 yards on 24 carries.
-On September 14, 2014, Moreno sustained a dislocated left elbow in a loss to the Buffalo Bills.
-In Moreno's Week 6 return against the Green Bay Packers, he would tear his ACL, ending his 2014 season and ultimately his NFL career.
-He put up 10 yards on six carries with one reception going for eight yards in a 27–24 losing effort that would be his final NFL game.
-Moreno finished the 2014 season with 148 yards rushing and a rushing touchdown.
+On September 14, Moreno sustained a dislocated left elbow in a loss to the Buffalo Bills.
+In his Week 6 return against the Green Bay Packers, he would tear his ACL, ending his 2014 season and, ultimately, his NFL career.
+He put up 10 yards on six carries, with one reception going for eight yards, in a 27–24 losing effort that would be his final NFL game.
+Moreno finished the season with 148 rushing yards and a rushing touchdown.

 NFL career statistics

-Broadcasting career

-Moreno is a sports-talk radio host on 104.3 The Fan in Denver.

 Personal life

 Knowshon's first name is a portmanteau of his father's nickname, Knowledge, and his mother's name, Varashon.

 Moreno is a Christian.
 Moreno has spoken about his faith after he was seen crying after "The Star-Spangled Banner" before a 2013 game saying, "During the anthem it's always quiet and still, so I take in the moment and say a little prayer...
 I thank the Lord for letting me play the game.
 I thank Him for everything.
 I run through my whole life right there at that moment.
 Even the bad stuff."